Searching ...

 mortgage application documents

 Compiling all the documents you need is one of the most stressful aspects of applying for a mortgage.
-The sheer amount of time this takes can really drag out the loan application process.
-But you can be prepared by gathering the most important documents you’ll need together now to make the mortgage application process easier.
+The sheer amount of time this takes can drag out the loan application process.
+Be prepared by gathering the most important documents you’ll need together now to make the mortgage application process easier.
+Plus, you’ll need some of these to get a mortgage preapproval letter when you put an offer on a house.

 Income Verification

 Underwriters first verify that your income stream can afford the monthly payments associated with the loan amount.
-That makes income verification one of the most important parts of a mortgage application.
+That makes proof of income and employment history one of the most important parts of a mortgage application.
 This includes several documents.
-If you are self-employed, you must show your income through something like a 1099 form, tax return, or a direct deposit.
+If you are self-employed, you must show your income through a 1099 form, tax return, or a direct deposit through bank statements.
 A profit and loss statement and a list of your business debts will also help a lender understand your financial situation.
 It helps your case if you have been self-employed for at least two years.

 Tax Returns

-Tax return documents give your lender a complete picture of your financial situation.
+Federal tax return documents give your lender a complete picture of your financial situation.
 You should expect to sign Form 4506-T, which allows the lender to ask the IRS for a copy of your tax returns.
 Most lenders will want two years’ worth of returns when applying for a mortgage.
+Personal income tax returns verify your reported annual income and employment status over the previous months.

 Bank Statements

 If you have investments, your lender will need to know about them.
-This shows you have adequate savings to help you with your down payment and mortgage payments.
-Lenders want to see what you currently have in your accounts, including insurance and life insurance assets.
+This shows you have adequate savings and assets to help with your down payment, closing costs, and mortgage payments.
+Lenders want to see what you currently have in your accounts to evaluate cash-on-hand.
+They want proof of assets in case you default on the loan, including any investments like mutual funds, 401(k)s, IRAs, insurance and life insurance assets.

 Alimony and Child Support

 Employment may not be your only source of money.
-If you’re receiving alimony or child support, you must show the lender documents proving this.
+If you’re receiving alimony or child support, you must show the lender documents like a divorce decree proving this.
 Alimony and child support payments could be the difference between getting and not getting your mortgage approved.
-And if you’re the payee, it part of calculating your debt-to-income ratio.
+And if you’re the payee, child support documents are part of calculating your debt-to-income ratio.

 Credit Documents

-The lender will usually request a credit report.
-To do so, they will need your permission, sometimes in writing.
+The lender will usually request a credit report, which goes deeper into your credit history than just the credit score.
+To do so, they will need your permission, sometimes in writing, to access your credit score and payment history.
 If you have a bad credit history, such as a short sale, late payments, or foreclosure, be prepared to explain in writing what happened and how your financial situation has changed.

 This aims to make the lender feel better about the risk of lending to you.
 If you have a bankruptcy in your past, you will need bankruptcy/discharge papers.
 For multiple bankruptcies, you’ll need one document for each.

 If you’ve only rented up until now, showing that you’ve paid your rent on time is a great way to show your reliability to your lender.
-Provide your lender with documents showing your renting history as evidence that you have consistently made on-time payments.
+Provide your lender with documents showing your renting history as evidence that you have consistently made payments on time.

 Apply for Your Mortgage with a Mortgage Professional

-All of this can seem overwhelming, but working with a helpful and trustworthy lender will make it easier.
+This can seem overwhelming, but working with a helpful and trustworthy lender will make it easier.
+Final mortgage approval can take anywhere from two weeks to over a month.
+Having the documents ready before your purchase offer is accepted starts the ball rolling on the mortgage process.
 Feel free to ask as many questions as you need to.
 We are here to support you through the mortgage application process!

 Start Your Home Search